 (b) One student representative from each of the colleges.

-Up to seven members-at-large representing faculty and/or staff who have general interest in diversity.
+Up to ten members-at-large representing faculty and/or staff who have general interest in diversity.

 (i) The council meets at least six times per academic year.